Reed-Shaw/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Inheritance` affects your programming?
+I really like it!
+This is a concept that makes sense to me easily I think.
+I like the way you can start with building blocks and specialize as needed.
+I think I would have a hard time deciding what to make as part of my parent funciton and what to leave for later though.
+Sometimes I can't tell what everything has in common until I've done all my code. ("But Reed", I hear you say, "this is why you should sketch out your code before typing it."
+But I wont.
+The thoughts don't think in that order.
+I appreciate the sentiment though.)
 - What worked, what didn't, what advice would you give someone taking this course in the future?
+Definitely using the methods that were apready built into ArrayLists and Hashtables was very helpful.
+I had a really hard time working with the hashtables though beucase I'd never encountered them before. https://docs.oracle.com/javase/8/docs/api/java/util/Hashtable.html was very helpful for this problem but also I couldn't figure out how one would ask for keys with a certain kind of value or get just one key or just one value if you didn't already know what it was.